vincent27hugh/mySVM-MATLAB/README.md

 for 150 iris specimens.
 There are 50 specimens from each of three species.

 ## SVM

+Support Vector Machine (SVM) [Cortes & Vapnuk, 1995] is a supervised learning model.

-The following are the demo of SVM using
+The following are the demo of SVM:

 ![](SVM/SVM_Linear2.png)